'No other place to go' | Dandenong Star Journal

 “Seven or eight years of my life got wasted without doing anything.”

 The visas are designed to force people to get fed up and go back.
-But he and thousands of others don’t have a safe place to go, Shubar says.
+But he and thousands of others don’t have a safe place to go, Ahmed says.

 He was forced to scrap for jobs paying well below the $22 hourly minimum wage.
 Washing dishes, delivering pizzas for as low as $12 an hour.